-B. Measure 2: Delivery of water to downstream demands.
-Refer to section IV.A.2 of the Plan.

-1. This is an existing feature of Colorado's stream administration and operations on the Colorado River that delivers previously stored water through the subject stream segments to downstream demands No SG actions are necessary to implement this existing Long-Term Protection Measure.

-C. Measure 3: Existing water rights administration.
-Refer to Section IV.A.3 of the Plan.

-1. This is an existing feature of Colorado's stream administration and operations on the Colorado River that operates to curtail diversions (or require the replacement of such diversions) from upstream junior water users to provide water through the subject stream segments for delivery to downstream senior water rights.
-No SG actions are necessary to implement this existing Long-Term Protection Measure.

-D. Measure 4: Delivery of water to the 15-Mile Reach in the Grand Valley pursuant to the Upper Colorado River Endangered Fish Recovery Program.
-Refer to Section IV.A.4 of the Plan.

-1. This is an existing program that implements mechanisms by which water is delivered from upstream reservoirs for the benefit of the endangered fish species in the Grand Valley on a temporary basis.
+- B. Measure 2: Delivery of water to downstream demands.
+Refer to section IV.A.27 of the Plan. - 1.
+This is an existing feature of Colorado's stream administration and operations on the Colorado River that delivers previously stored water through the subject stream segments to downstream demands.
+No milestones-SG actions are necessary to implement this existing Long-Term Protection Measure. - C. Measure 3: Existing water rights administration.
+Refer to section Section IV.A.3. of the Plan. - 1.
+This is an existing feature of Colorado's stream administration and operations on the Colorado River that operates to curtail diversions (or require the replacement of such diversions) from upstream junior water users to provide water through the subject stream segments for delivery to downstream senior water rights.
+No milestones SG actions are necessary to implement this existing Long-Term Protection Measure. - D. Measure 4: Delivery of water to the 15-Mile Reach in the Grand Valley pursuant to the Upper Colorado River Endangered Fish Recovery Program.
+Refer to section-Section IV.A.4. of the Plan. - This is an existing program that implements mechanisms by which water is delivered from upstream reservoirs for the benefit of the endangered fish species in the Grand Valley on a temporary basis.
 The water deliveries are protected through the subject stream segments downstream through the 15-Mile Reach of the Colorado River.
-The SG recognizes that following submittal of the January 2012 version of the SG Plan, federal, state, and local water entities negotiated and implemented alternative sources of supply for the water users' portion (10,825 acre feet) of water delivered to the endangered fish.
-The water users' portion had historically averaged (1998 - 2008) approximately 9.1% of the total amount of water delivered to the fish, and 12.8% of the water delivered to the fish from sources above Kremmling (Table A.1.).
-The SG recognizes that, consistent with federal approval, approximately one-half of the water users' obligation no longer will be delivered from points above Kremmling, and instead will be made from sources of water downstream of Segments 4 through 7.24 Significant releases of water to the endangered fish can be expected to continue to be made from Green Mountain Reservoir pursuant to the Recovery Program and the operation of the Green Mountain Reservoir Rule Curve established in the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5.
+The SG recognizes that following submittal of the January 2012 version of the SG Plan, federal, state, and local water entities negotiated and implemented negotiations are currently proceeding in a separate forum to develop alternative sources of supply for the water users' portion (10,825 acre feet) of water delivered to the endangered fish.
+The water users' portion has had historically averaged (1998 - 2008) approximately 9.1% of the total amount of water delivered to the fish, and 12.8% of the water delivered to the fish from sources above Kremmling (Table A.1.).
+The SG recognizes that, consistent with federal approval, approximately one-half a portion of the water users' obligation no longer will be likely will cease to be delivered from points above Kremmling, and instead will be made from sources of water downstream of Segments 4 through 7.34 Significant releases of water to the endangered fish can be expected to continue to be made from Green Mountain Reservoir pursuant to the Recovery Program and the operation of the Green Mountain Reservoir Rule Curve established in the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5.-No milestones are necessary to implement this existing Long-Term Protection Measure.